kipkir/alx-low_level_programming/0x03-debugging/README.md

-comment out but do not delete it the part of the code that is causing the output to go into an infinite loop
+program that converts a date to the day of the year and determines how many dyas are left in the year taking leap year into consideration